 “As an SLP, I work with patients on cognition, language, swallowing; it depends on what the patient is struggling with,” Cammisa said.
 “Whether they have aphasia, difficulty speaking loudly or speaking at all, we’re here to help.”

-Encompass Health staff aim to make therapy sessions enjoyable.
+Encompass Health staff aim to make therapy sessions enjoyable and focus on functional therapy.
 A simple game of bingo can exercise both the brain and throat as the players identify letters and numbers on a score card and shout when they’ve won.
 Games like Connect Four and Yahtzee are also in the SLP wheelhouse, and the therapists try to simulate real-world experiences when possible.

 “Sometimes we’ll take our patients to a restaurant near the hospital,” Camissa said.
 “The patient will be tasked with following a map to navigate there, reading the menu, ordering their food, making change when paying for their food— it’s pretty awesome to see.
 These simple tasks can be very challenging.”